andrew-geeks/online-grocery-prices-in-Bangalore/README.md

-# Historical Online grocery price dataset ~ Bengaluru(Bnagalore), India
+# Historical Online grocery price dataset ~ Bengaluru(Bangalore), India
 Dataset of grocery(vegetables) which includes its daily price📈,MRP,etc in an online site(Bangalore).
 These data can be helpful in data anaytics and for creating different machine learning models.
 >Prices🏷️ are taken at daily basis.
 All datasets are stored in .csv format.